-In this activity you will compose and notate a 60 second piece of music inspired by A Dust in Time by composer Huang Ruo and use the passacaglia musical form.
+Compose a 60 second piece of music inspired by A Dust in Time by composer Huang Ruo.

 This composing activity is inspired by A Dust in Time by Huang Ruo, a Chinese composer based in New York.
 A Dust in Time was composed for strings and is a response to the 2020 Covid 19 Lockdown.
 It was given its online world premiere as part of the Beijing Music Festival in autumn 2020.

 Huang Ruo said this about his piece: